MohammedAltarkawi/ODataTypeGenerator/README.md

 ## Overview
 This tool helps you generate types for TypeScript from OData.
+The types are extracted through metadata.
+The tool locates the manifest.json, extracts the OData service URL, and the server from the ui5.yaml file.

 ## Installing
 To install the tool, use the following npm command: